Rules for Linking Investments

 The following rules apply to linking of investments:

-A financial item in the investment hierarchy can only be linked to one activity Any targeted action or measure taken by a company to promote its products or services, attract customers, or increase sales. in the activity hierarchy
+A financial item in the investment hierarchy can only be linked to one activity in the activity hierarchy.

 See the example in the following image: Sub-Category 25 is linked to Program FT and therefore cannot be linked to any other activity.